axetrading/terraform-github-actions-pipeline-resources/README.md

 Note that you have to configure the GitHub organisation via the `owner` GitHub provider config in the caller.

+To run the tests (don't currently test any behaviour, just provisioning and destroying) you need to have a GITHUB\_TOKEN exported that's a PAT (Personal Access Token) with the `repo` and `read:org` oauth scopes.

 ## Requirements

 | Name | Version |